Faithlife/docker-aspnetcore-build-yarn/README.md

 # `faithlife/aspnetcore-build-yarn` Docker Image

-Image for building ASP.NET Core 3.1 applications with Yarn installed.
+Image for building ASP.NET Core and .NET 6.0 applications with Yarn installed.

-This image was built with the command: `docker build . -t faithlife/aspnetcore-build-yarn:2021.11`.
+This image was built with the command: `docker build . -t faithlife/aspnetcore-build-yarn:2021.12`.

-This image was pushed to Docker Hub using an authorized account with the command `docker push faithlife/aspnetcore-build-yarn:2021.11`.
+This image was pushed to Docker Hub using an authorized account with the command `docker push faithlife/aspnetcore-build-yarn:2021.12`.

 ## Branches & Versions

 When updating versions, create a new branch with the version name (current year and month) and ensure the changes go on that branch.
 The `master` branch tracks the `latest` version.

+* `2021.12`
+  * ASP.NET Core/.NET : 6.0
+  * Node.js : 16.13.0
+  * Yarn : 1.22.15
 * `2021.11`
   * ASP.NET Core: 3.1
   * Node.js : 16.13.0